 Active Directory is a set of services that provide authentication, identification, and management of users of a domain.

 Active Directory also deals with these protocols within the domain:

-Since Active Directory is a central part of the SSO solution, it must be set up for correct operation.
+If you use Microsoft Active Directory, it becomes a central part of the SSO solution.
+Hence, you must set it up correctly for proper operation.
 See Active Directory documentation for information.